Understanding Web Browser Automation

 Well, one option is to simply tell our code to wait for a few seconds and then try to find the element we are looking for.
 But this is brittle and likely to fail.
 Don’t do this.
 There are cases where you are forced to use this approach, but it should be a last resort.
 Incidentally, from a website testing perspective, it probably also means a human is going to be unsure of when the page has actually finished loading, and this is an indicator of a poor user experience.

-Instead, we usually want to look for an element on the page and wait until that element is visible.
+Instead, we usually want to look for an element on the page and wait until that element appears.

 #![allow(unused)]